noisiver/mod-recruitafriend/README.md

-# Recruit A Friend
+# Refer A Friend
 This is a module for [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk).

 # Features
 This module will add two in-game commands.

-**.recruit help** will give some basic information on how to use the feature.
+**.refer help** will give some basic information on how to use the feature.
-**.recruit friend <name>** will add the users account id as a recruiter of the targetted characters account.
+**.refer friend <name>** will add the users account id as a referrer of the targetted characters account.

 There's a configuration option to determine how long a referral lasts.
 Setting that value to 0 means it'll never expire.